 Next Steps Report Card Comments

-- _______should attend after school tutorials in order to caught up on missed work.
+- _______should attend after school tutorials in order to catch up on missed work.

 - _______needs a lot of encouragement to stay motivated.